 The Pastoral Care Ministries provide a spiritual presence to the elderly, homebound, hospitalized, and residents of local nursing homes and adult care centers, and keeps them connected with our parish family.
-We also provide support resources for caregivers.
 Please call our Parish Office if you or a family member would like to have someone visit you or a family member.

 If you are a parishioner in need, know of someone who would benefit from one of our Pastoral Care ministries, or would like to volunteer, we encourage you to contact the chairperson of that ministry so that they can follow up with you and share information about that ministry.